jglemne/dsp-project/README.md

 # Random number generators
 Practical discrete time stochastic processes and tests of randomness.
-Project in the course EE706 Digital Signal Processing at University of Auckland 2016.

 ### RNGs
 Currently only using two implementations; standard accept-reject and inverse transformation method.